AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 ---
 title: Get started with Campaign data model
-description: Get started with Campaign data model
+description: Get started with the Campaign data model and leverage data from your sources to benefit your communications and marketing outputs.
 feature: Data Model
 role: Data Engineer
 level: Beginner